What Is Kourtney Kardashian’s Relationship With Her Kids’ Dad, Scott Disick?

 Kourtney Kardashian and Justin Bieber were first linked to one another at the end of 2015 when they turned up at a number of nightclubs in Los Angeles.
 Then, in 2016, Kourtney Kardashian was seen at a Bieber concert at the Staples Center, where she told her fans and followers on Instagram that she was a “Belieber.”

-As for Scott Disick, he has been seen with a number of women since his breakup with Kourtney Kardashian but hasn’t appeared to be serious about anyone.
+As for Scott Disick, he has been seen with a number of women since his breakup with Kourtney Kardashian but hasn’t appear to be serious about anyone.

-To see more of Kourtney Kardashian and her family, tune into the 13th season of Keeping Up with the Kardashians on Sunday nights at 9 p.m. on the E! network.
+To see more of Kourtney Kardashian and her family, tune into the 13th season of Keeping Up With the Kardashians on Sunday nights at 9 p.m. on the E!
+Network.

 [Featured Image by Michael Stewart/Getty Images]